Guitar Hero World Tour: Reception

 The Wii version received additional praise from reviewers, mostly from the changes in the Wii operation to accommodate the game's Music Store and online play features.
 The Mii Freestyle Mode was also found to be a good addition, allowing the game to be accessible for younger players.
 IGN noted that most of the credit for the Wii version is due to Vicarious Visions, as that "the only real aspects that hold the game back from being truly amazing overall are - oddly enough - the ones implemented by Neversoft's core design".
 It was awarded Best Music/Rhythm Game on the Wii by IGN in its 2008 video game awards.
 IGN also nominated it for several other Wii-specific awards, including Best Family Game, Best Online Multiplayer Game, and Game of the Year.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated World Tour for "Outstanding Achievement in Soundtrack".
 In 2009, Official Nintendo Magazine remarked "It rocks!", placing the game 42nd on a list of greatest Nintendo games.

 World Tour sold more than 534,000 units during its first week of release, less than half of the sales of Guitar Hero III during the same period, with the Wii version selling the most with 183,000 units.
 During the month of November 2008, 978,000 units were sold, with 475,000 being for the Wii platform.
 The Wii version was the fifth best-selling game of December 2008 in the United States, selling in excess of 850,000 copies.
 The PlayStation 2 version was the 17th best-selling game and best-selling PlayStation 2 game of the same month in that region.
 The Xbox 360 and PlayStation 3 versions did not rank, but ranked the sixth and fifth best-selling games respectively for their respective systems.
 World Tour sold 3.4 million copies across all platforms in North America during 2008.
 Full band bundles represented 41% of all unit sales of World Tour through January 2009, equating to 61% of the game's revenue, while 35% of unit sales and 27% of total revenues came from the guitar and game bundle.
 In a March 2011 list, the NPG Group placed World Tour as the 7th highest-grossing game in the United States since 1995.